sohumseedhar-ucsd/cse15l-lab-reports/LabReport_1.md

 * The working directory when `ls` was ran was `/home`.
 * This command resulted in the output `lecture1` because the `ls` command is used to output/list all the files within the current directory.
-* The working directory was /home, so we expected to see only `lecture1` as our output.
+* The output was not an error.
+The working directory was /home, so we expected to see only `lecture1` as our output.

 ## `ls` Command With a Path to a Directory as an Argument: